Artur Rasizade

-Artur Tahir oghlu Rasizade (Artur Tahir oğlu Rasizadə; born 26 February 1935) is an Azerbaijani politician who served as the Prime Minister of Azerbaijan from 1996 until 2003, and again from 2003 until 2018.
+Artur Tahir oghlu Rasizade (Artur Tahir oğlu Rasizadə; born 26 February 1935) is an Azerbaijani politician who served as the Prime Minister of Azerbaijan from 1996 until 2018 under the authoritarian regimes of Heydar Aliyev and his son Ilham Aliyev.
+Thomas de Waal writes of Rasizade's tenure that he "had no political influence", "was unknown outside the country" and his "departure barely merited any commentary."

 Rasizade was a long-time Communist Party member during the Azerbaijan SSR period.

-Biography
+Early life and education

 Artur Rasizade was born on 26 February 1935 in Kirovabad (now Ganja) in a teacher's family.
 His father Tair Mamed Oglou Rasizade was killed during World War II in 1942.
 In 1952, Artur Rasizade graduated from the Secondary school № 4 (Lankaran), and in 1957 he finished his studies at Azerbaijan State Oil and Industry University.
 After his graduation, he started working as engineer in Azerbaijani institute of oil mechanical engineering.
 In 1973, Rasizade became a scientific vice-principal of this institute.

+Career in energy

 In 1975, he was appointed as senior principal engineer of the State Oil Company of the Azerbaijan Republic (SOCAR).
 In 1977, he became a director of the Azerbaijani institute of oil mechanical engineering.
 From 1978 to 1981, he worked as vice-chairman of the State Planning Committee of the Azerbaijan SSR.
 From 1981 to 1986, he was a chief of the Department of Mechanical Engineering of the Azerbaijan Central Committee.
 From 1986 to 1992, he was the first vice-chairman of the Council of Ministers of the Azerbaijan SSR, supervising energy, mechanical engineering, defense, oil and chemical industries.
 From 1992 to 1996, he was a council of the Economic Development Fund.

+In government

-From February 1996 he worked as an assistant of the President of Azerbaijan, Heydar Aliyev; then, on 3 May 1996, he was appointed as the First Deputy Prime Minister of Azerbaijan.
-On 20 July 1996, he became Acting Prime Minister of Azerbaijan, and on 26 November 1996 he was appointed as Prime Minister.
-On 4 August 2003, he was relieved of his post to make way for Aliyev's son Ilham and was instead appointed as First Deputy Prime Minister.
-However, on 4 November 2003 he resumed his post of Prime Minister after Ilham took office as President.
-He served for 15 years as Prime Minister before he was replaced in April 2018 by Novruz Mammadov.
+From February 1996 he worked as an assistant of the president of Azerbaijan, Heydar Aliyev; then, on 3 May 1996, he was appointed as the first deputy prime minister of Azerbaijan.
+On 20 July 1996, he became acting prime minister of Azerbaijan, and on 26 November 1996 he was appointed as prime minister.
+On 4 August 2003, he was relieved of his post to make way for Aliyev's son Ilham and was instead appointed as first deputy prime minister.
+However, on 4 November 2003 he resumed his post of prime minister after Ilham took office as president.
+He served for 15 years as prime minister before he was replaced in April 2018 by Novruz Mammadov.

-Artur Rasizade is married and has a daughter.